This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in China.

 In administrative proceedings, the owner cannot get damage compensation unless the infringer volunteers to pay compensation.

 In judicial proceedings, the amount of damages shall be accessed on the basis of the actual losses suffered by the right holder because of the infringement.
 Where it is difficult to determine the actual losses, the amount may be increased on the basis of the profits the infringer has earned because of the infringement.
 Where it is difficult to determine the losses the right holder has suffered or the profits the infringer has earned, the amount may be assessed by reference to the appropriate multiple of the amount of using the IP under a contractual license.
 Where the infringement is committed in bad faith and the circumstance is serious, the amount of damage shall be more than 1 time but less than 5 times of the amount assessed by referring to the above calculation.
 The amount of the damage shall also include the reasonable expenses of the right holder incurred for stopping the infringement act.
-Where it is difficult to determine the losses suffered by the right holder, the profits the infringer has earned and the fees of licensing, the people’s court shall grant a compensation not exceeding RMB 5,000,000 yuan.
+Where it is difficult to determine the losses suffered by the right holder, the profits the infringer has earned and the fees of licensing, the people’s court shall grant a compensation not exceeding RMB 5,000,000 (about USD 700,000).

 What are the costs of enforcement proceedings and is any kind of costs recovery available for successful parties?
 Is there a procedural mechanism enabling or requiring security for costs?